tengcharmaine/tp/docs/UserGuide.md

 **Q**: I am not able to directly access the user guide by pressing on the icon in the help window.<br>
 **A**: Linux users might face some difficulties when trying to directly access.
 Unfortunately, we currently do not have a solution for this.
 Please access our user guide in the alternative way, which is to copy the URL and pasting it in your web browser.

-**Q**: The right side of the window (Notes window) does not display the most updated contact I interacted with.
+**Q**: The right side of the window (Notes window) does not display the most updated contact I interacted with.<br>
 **A**: Currently, our implementation of the Notes window is that it will only be changed when you use the `find ` command.
 No other command changes the content of the Notes window.

 **Q**: The notes display is not showing the full note.
 Can I expand the display?<br>
 **A**: ClinicMate does not currently support expanding the notes display.
-However, you can scroll through the notes using the scrollbar provided.
+However, you can scroll through the notes both vertically and horizontally using the scrollbar provided.

 **Q**: Some of my patient information is being truncated in the display.
 How can I view the full information?<br>
 **A**: Unfortunately, ClinicMate displays patient information in a fixed format, including sections such as email and note, in a fixed format that might cause long entries to be truncated (eg. An excessively long name would cause the name, age and gender to be truncated).
 This will be fixed in a future release.

 **Q**: Long lines of notes in the patient list are being unevenly truncated.
 Is this normal?<br>
 **A**: Yes, this is a known issue.
-You can view the full using the `show` command.
+You can still view the full note using the `show` command through the note display.

+**Q**: Can I use `addnote` repeatedly with the same message?<br>
+**A**: Yes!
+ClinicMate does not restrict the number of times you can use the `addnote` command with the same message.

 --------------------------------------------------------------------------------------------------------------------
 ## Appendix: Planned Enhancements